idevcm/4InRowGame/README.md

 ## Requirements

-To run the program, you must have the Java JVM installed.
-To check if it is installed, open your computer's terminal and type the following command: ***java -version***
+To run the program, you must have the Java JVM installed and updated to the latest version.
+To check if it is installed or updated, open your computer's terminal and type the following command: ***java -version***

 ![image](https://user-images.githubusercontent.com/110684532/230031245-1ac3d750-d12f-4071-92cc-4a214a69c727.png)

-If the command is not recognized, it means that you do not have the JVM installed on your computer.
-To install it, please follow the link below:
+If the command is not recognized or your JVM is under 18 version, it means that you do not have the JVM installed on your computer or not updated.
+To install the latest version, please follow the link below:

 https://www.oracle.com/es/java/technologies/downloads/